 THE LATER YEARS: NEW BUILDINGS AND COEDUCATION

 From the 1960s, the School underwent a building programme to accommodate a growing number of pupils.
 A new centre for music and the arts was constructed, buildings were modernised, and tennis courts and a new swimming pool were opened for pupils.
 On Southwood Lane, Dr Dyne’s old house was replaced by a new teaching block in 1967.
-Named Dyne House in his honour, it originally housed a the music and arts centre.
+Named Dyne House in his honour, it originally housed a music and arts centre.
 The school acquired the Baptist ‘Tabernacle’ on Southwood Lane in 1976, which housed the school library for almost thirty years.
 It now serves as the school museum, and is open to the public every Saturday morning during term.
-A new mathematics building, the Garner Mathematics Block, was constructed in North Road in 1982.
+A new mathematics building, the Garner Mathematics Block, was constructed in North Road in 1983.
 The Mallinson Sports Centre was erected in 1989, and an all-weather pitch in 2008.
 The 1866 ‘Big School’ was converted into the Sir Martin Gilbert Library in 2013, whilst the 1867 Crawley Chapel was completely renovated at the same time.
 The Charter Building, which provided additional classrooms, opened on North Road in 2012.

 With the ending of boarding education, the school was able to convert old boarding houses to other uses: a Pre-Prep opened in Grindal House in 1993, and the School House (1880) was completely refurbished as the Mills Centre for art and design in 2005.
 The 1938 Junior School ‘Cholmeley’ building was replaced, in 2016, by a state-of-the-art Junior School for pupils in Years 3 to 6.

 The last boarders left in 1997.
 Girls joined the school in 1993, with the creation of the Pre-Preparatory School but were not allowed to move on to the Junior School and above.
 In 2004, girls were admitted at 7+ and 16+ and in 2006 girls were admitted at 11+.
-Highgate is now completely coeducational in all year groups.
+Highgate is now fully co-educational.